Section

 (4) For members who transfer to Tier 5 from LACERS pursuant to the provisions of Section 4.2000(i)(2) and who filed an affidavit or declaration of domestic partnership with LACERS prior to January 8, 2006, who subsequently file a Declaration of Domestic Partnership with the Board of Fire and Police Pension Commissioners, the filing date of the Declaration filed with the Board for purposes of this subsection and of Sections 4.2204 and 4.2206 shall be the date that the affidavit or declaration was filed with LACERS.

 (e) Minor Child.
 Minor Child means a person who is a child or an adopted child of a deceased Tier 5 Plan Member or a Retired Tier 5 Plan Member, but such person shall be a Minor Child only until such person shall attain the age of 18 years or shall marry, whichever shall be earlier.
-A person may further qualify for the benefits provided for a Minor Child under the provisions of this Tier until he or she reaches the age of 22 years if such person is enrolled in school on a full-time basis as determined by the Board but such person’s marriage terminates entitlement to the benefits of a Minor Child.
+A person may further qualify for the benefits provided for a Minor Child under the provisions of this Tier until the person reaches the age of 22 years if such person is enrolled in school on a full-time basis as determined by the Board but such person’s marriage terminates entitlement to the benefits of a Minor Child.

 (f) Dependent Child.
-Dependent Child means a person who is a child of a deceased Tier 5 Plan Member or a deceased Retired Tier 5 Plan Member, who is not married and who, while under the age of 21 years, had become disabled, either prior to or after the date of death of such Tier 5 Plan Member or Retired Tier 5 Plan Member, from earning a livelihood for any cause or reason whatsoever, but such person shall be a Dependent Child only until he or she shall cease to be disabled from earning a livelihood.
+Dependent Child means a person who is a child of a deceased Tier 5 Plan Member or a deceased Retired Tier 5 Plan Member, who is not married and who, while under the age of 21 years, had become disabled, either prior to or after the date of death of such Tier 5 Plan Member or Retired Tier 5 Plan Member, from earning a livelihood for any cause or reason whatsoever, but such person shall be a Dependent Child only until the person shall cease to be disabled from earning a livelihood.
 Should disability cease before the age of 22 years, the limitations set forth in subsection (e) shall be applicable.

 (h) Length of Service Pay.
 Length of Service Pay means any additional gross monthly pay which, by reason of length of service, shall be provided by ordinance or by Memorandum of Understanding.